Hakalon/hakachain/README.md

 }
 ```

-## Start Mining

-Now we swich to **miner1 console**, and use command below to start mining.
+Now we go back to **miner1 console**, and use command below to start mining again.
 ```=bash
 miner.start()
 ```

-By default, this will keep mining **empty block**, even though there is no transaction at all.

-Miner1 console will continually show the mining information, and send the mined block to node1.

-At the same time, node1 will broadcast to other peers(node2 and miner2), so their console also show sync information.
+Similarly, after miner mined some blocks, we should stop the mining.

-If there is nothing wrong, you can use command below to check the balance in **node2 console**.
+Now you can use command below to check whether or not the currency have been transfered to node2.
 ```=bash
+// on node2 console
 eth.getBalance(eth.accounts[0]).toString(10)
 ```

+## Troubleshooting

+* Tx doesn't been broadcasted to other nodes.